GSA/piv-conformance/docs/README.md

 - Select the `class gov.gsa.pivconformancegui.GuiRunnerApplication` as the main class.
 - Your choice whether to stop in main.
 - Select Arguments.
 Enter `--config 85b_test_definitions_PIV_ICAM_Test_Cards.db`.
-- Apply and start debugging
+- Apply and start debugging.

 This is all how it is supposed to work, although there are currently some hiccups with getting Eclipse to see the `conformancelib` project.